XFINITY Home Security ReviewBy - 01/04/2019

 Remote Control Through Apps and X1

 Using the X1 remote, you can speak commands to your security system.
-For example, say, “XFINITY Home Disarm” to disarm your system.
-You will also be able to view a live camera feed from your TV, arm your system, and control connected devices.
+For example, say, "XFINITY Home Disarm" to disarm your system.
+You can even view a live camera feed from your TV, arm your system, and control connected devices.
 If you speak the words, “XFINITY Home lights” into the XFINITY X1 voice remote, it will bring up a user interface that allows you control over your connected smart lights.
-Unfortunantly, X1’s voice capabilities are not yet as advanced as Amazon Echo’s.
+Unfortunately, X1's voice capabilities are not yet as advanced as Amazon Echo's.
 While you can perform basic one-step tasks, it cannot control multiple devices via scenes.

 - 4G cellular internet connection required for mobile app

 - Can Pay for Home Automation Alone or Home Security with Automation

 - Light, Lock, and Temperature Automation

 - App for the TV with Voice Control

 Comcast is one of the most hated companies in America.
 Their policies are not customer friendly and trying to break up with them can be a nightmare, as proven by a few viral videos of Comcast customers trying to cancel service.
 I know so many people who would like to break-up with Comcast internet or TV service, and so I ask, "Why Comcast for Home Security?"
 There are so many companies who are excelling in home security with happy customers.
 Don't limit yourself for the sake of bundled service.

 That said, they do offer a 30-day return period.
 But beware.
 You will only receive a refund of the monthly fee and installation if your installation cost falls below $500.

 A few things to consider before signing the dotted line: